codeporting-translator/Docs/en/native/cs2cpp/developer-guide/codeporting-native-cs2cpp-attributes.md

 **Arguments**:

 1. Mandatory string full name of type to include header for.
-1. Optional boolean argument to force include even if no references to argument type exists, defaults to false.
+1. Optional boolean argument to force include even if suppressed by cross-includes lookup.
+1. Boolean flag which will be removed in further versions of this attribute.

 Inside attributed type, always include header with argument type definition instead of forward declaration.

+### CppForceObfuscate ###

+**Used on**: Entities

+**Arguments**: None

+Forces attributed entity to be obfuscated if 'obfuscate_cpp_headers' option is enabled.

 ### CppForceSharedApi ###